DouglasKings/Array-Reversal/README.md

 # Array Reversal
- This is a C program for Arrays.
+Array Reversal: Write a program that takes an array of integers and reverses its elements.